 Work progressed well, and Posthuman started coming together.
 However, more money was needed to find the right market.
 Kickstarter and the US beckoned.
 But for this, an American account had to be acquired.

-We started building our own systems ‘to make up for shortcomings in the
+We started building our own systems ‘to make up for shortcomings in the games we bought.

 Partnering with Mr B Games allowed Mighty Box to launch Posthuman on Kickstarter, a move that would see the game gaining major traction among board game fans the world over.
 Mr B ended up managing the Kickstarter campaign with the team and took over the responsibility of shipping and handling the game.